Grüne Soße

 Frankfurt seven-herb cold sauce — a cold creamy sauce blended from exactly seven specific fresh herbs (borage, sorrel, watercress, parsley, chives, chervil, salad burnet) with sour cream, yogurt, mustard, hard-boiled eggs and oil, served over boiled new potatoes — Frankfurt's most distinctive green dish, traditionally eaten on Maundy Thursday.

 Grüne Soße (Frankfurter Grie Soß in Hessian dialect) is Frankfurt's most distinctive culinary creation — protected by a regional designation that requires exactly 7 specific herbs from the Frankfurt-Mainhessen area: Borretsch (borage), Sauerampfer (sorrel), Kresse (watercress), Petersilie (parsley), Schnittlauch (chives), Kerbel (chervil), and Pimpinelle (salad burnet).
-The dish dates to at least the early 19th century in Frankfurt records, but the 7-herb tradition was formalized in 1860.
-Goethe (Frankfurt-born) reportedly ate Grüne Soße regularly.
+The dish dates to at least the early 19th century in Frankfurt records, the first published recipe appeared in Wilhelmine Rührig's 1860 cookbook, and the herb composition received EU protected geographical indication (PGI) status on 9 March 2016.
+A popular legend holds that Grüne Soße was the favourite dish of Frankfurt-born Goethe, supposedly created by his mother, but there is no evidence for this — and the first known recipe (1860) appeared almost 30 years after Goethe's death.
 The dish is traditionally eaten on Gründonnerstag (Maundy Thursday, the Thursday before Easter), tied to spring herb harvests and Christian fasting traditions.
 The Frankfurt outskirts cultivate Grüne Soße herbs commercially; you can buy the 7-herb bundle ready-cut at Frankfurt supermarkets during the herb season (April-October).
-The dish is naturally vegetarian, gentle, and herbal — a celebration of fresh spring produce.
+The dish is naturally vegetarian, gentle, and herbal — built on fresh spring produce.

 Grüne Soße is dramatically green — almost shockingly so, like spring distilled into a sauce.
 The first taste: cool creamy sour-cream base, then a chorus of herbs — parsley's grass, sorrel's lemony tang, chives' onion sharpness, borage's cucumber freshness, watercress's peppery bite, chervil's anise undertone, salad burnet's slight cucumber-and-nut.
 Each herb adds a layer; no single herb dominates.
 The chopped hard-boiled egg adds richness and body.
 The warm potato underneath provides starchy contrast.
 Frankfurt apple wine on the side resets the palate.
-Goethe ate this; you're eating what Goethe ate.
 On Maundy Thursday in Frankfurt, every restaurant serves it; if you're in Frankfurt in April-October, you must eat Grüne Soße.

 The 7-herb requirement is not arbitrary — each herb provides a different volatile compound family: borage = cucumbery aldehydes, sorrel = oxalic acid (lemony), watercress = phenethyl isothiocyanate (peppery), parsley = apiole/myristicin (grassy), chives = sulfides (onion), chervil = methyl chavicol (anise), salad burnet = unique cucumber-and-nutty.
 Substituting any one disrupts the complete flavor coverage that 7 herbs provide.
 Sour cream + yogurt + crème fraîche together give the sauce its texture: sour cream is the body, yogurt adds tang, crème fraîche adds richness.
 The hard-boiled egg fat in the blender helps emulsify the oil into the dairy base, creating a stable sauce that doesn't separate.